Kong/docs.konghq.com/app/_src/gateway/upgrade/index.md

 **Performing the upgrade**

-The actual execution of the upgrade is dependent on the type of deployment you have with Kong.
+The actual execution of the upgrade is dependent on the type of deployment you have with {{site.base_gateway}}.
 In this part of the upgrade journey, you will use the strategy you determined during the preparation phase.

 1. Execute your chosen upgrade strategy on dev.